ENJ1/aok/README.md

 ```
 replace `mmcblk1` with `sda` for a USB or `sdb` for a second USB

-It might be true that in rare cases, if the battery is discharged completely for a long period of time, the Chromebook boot system may not remember to allow you to boot from the SD Card.
-If Chrome OS is installed on the eMMC (internal memory), then it may "repair itself" and erase everything from the internal memory, and require logging in to Google's servers and starting as if from a new system, all before you can get back to developer mode and re-enable booting from the SD Card.
-This does not affect the integrity of the SD Card or your files on the SD Card.
+In rare cases, if the battery is discharged completely for a long period of time, the Chromebook boot system may not remember to allow you to boot from the SD Card or USB.
+If Chrome OS is installed on the eMMC (internal memory), then it may "repair itself" and erase everything from the internal memory, and require logging in to Google's servers and starting as if from a new system, all before you can get back to developer mode and re-enable booting from the SD Card or USB.
+This does not affect the integrity of the SD Card or USB, or your files on the SD Card or USB.

 ## Thanks
 The upstream source for this distribution comes to you from archlinuxarm.org.